jlangch/venice/doc/readme/multi-file-app.md

     └── openpdf-1.3.11.jar
 ```

-It can be started from a terminal with
+It can be started from a terminal with explicitly passing the application's
+main file 'billing.venice'

 ```shell
 mars$ cd ~/foo